Sadiq Muhammad Khan Abbasi V: Reign

 Sir Sadiq continued his military career in the British Indian Army, which he had begun as a Lieutenant in 1921; by 1932 he was a Major, by 1941 a Lieutenant-Colonel, commanding troops in the Middle East during the Second World War.
 Since 1933, he had also been a Member of the Chamber of Princes, and since 1940, a member of the Indian Defence Council.
 Promoted to major general in 1946, the following year, on 15 August 1947, Sir Sadeq was promoted to the title of Amir of Bahawalpur.
 He acceded to the Dominion of Pakistan a month later.

 From the 1930s, Sir Sadiq began regularly holidaying in England, purchasing Ardene and the surrounding woodland on the outskirts of Farnham, Surrey.
 During World War II, this was given over to the community and used as a children's nursery until the end of the war.
 He then resumed his annual holiday, moving to Selham House near Chichester in 1948.

-In 1956, following the concept of Aitchison college, he laid the foundation stone of the largest school of Asia in Bahawalpur namely Sadiq Public School.
+In 1953, based on the concept of Aitchison College, he donated land for, laid the foundation stone of, and financed the project for building the largest school of Asia in Bahawalpur, namely Sadiq Public School; the school opened in January 1954.